jjohnson524/order_preserving_auts/README.md

  Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.

-This project is companion to the research manuscript titled Algorithms for Order-Preservng Braids for  which can be found on ARXIV soon.
+This project is companion to the research manuscript titled Algorithmic obstuctions and order-preserving braids which will be available on ARXIV soon.
 All technical terminolgy is defined in the manuscript.

 The authors of this project are Jonathan Johnson, Nancy Scherich and Hannah Turner.